Connecting Through Learning

 - Leading with Urgency and Courage – Driving systemic change with bold leadership and risk‑tolerant innovation.

-View the highlights video from our November 2025 conference and explore the themes and lead speakers confirmed for June 2026 below.
+Explore the themes and lead speakers confirmed for June 2026 below.

 Additional speakers will be added in the coming months.
 To keep up-to-date, bookmark this page, follow us on LinkedIn or sign up to our newsletter.